-Here you can find and download a variety of information and support materials to help you develop your new cochrane review.
+Here you can find and download a variety of information and support materials to help you develop your new Cochrane review.

 How do I go about starting my new review?

-Once your protocol has been accepted for pulication, Lynn Hampson, our Trials Search Co-ordinator (lynnh@liverpool.ac.uk), will run a search of our PCG Trials Register and put the search results (references) into your RevMan file and let you know she has done so.
+Once your protocol has been accepted for pulication, Lynn Hampson, our Information Specialist (lynnh@liverpool.ac.uk), will run a search of our PCG Trials Register and put the search results (references) into your RevMan file and let you know she has done so.
 You will need to assess all of these trial reports (as included, excluded, or an ongoing studies, or as additional reports of a study).
 If your protocol stated that you will carry out searching in addition to our search of the PCG Trials Register you will need to run the additional searches yourself and document the full search strategy in your review.

 When does my new review need to be completed by?